seven5/seven5/for_the_impatient.md

 $ rundocbrowser
 {% endhighlight %}

 Go to `http://localhost:3004/static/docbrowser.html` in your browser to start the docbrowser application.
 Be sure to note that the port is *3004* not 3003 which is the standard for seven5 development.
-This is to allow the docbrowser to access running instances of seven5 applications running on port 3003.
+This is to allow the docbrowser to access running instances of seven5 applications on port 3003.

-Make sure that you have the italy example running:
+Make sure that you have the italy example running.
+This probably means returning to your first terminal window:

 {% highlight console %}
 $ runitaly